An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-We consider the following multi-type GW tree $\tau^s$ distributed as follows: \begin{itemize} \item[-] Individuals are of type $s$ or of type $e$. \item[-] The root of $\tau^s$ is of type $s$. \item[-] An individual of type $e$ produces only individuals of type $e$ according to the sub-critical offspring distribution $\tilde p$ defined by \reff{eq:tilde-p}. \item[-] An individual of type $s$ produces $S\geq 1$ individuals of type $s$ and $E$ of type $e$, with generating function $\E\left[r^S \ell^E\right]=G(r,\ell)$ given by \reff{eq:def-G}.
-Furthermore the order of the $S$ individuals of type $s$ and of the $E$ individuals of type $e$ is uniform among the $\binom{E+S}{S}$ possible configurations. \end{itemize} Notice that an individual in $\tau^s $ is a survivor if and only if it is of type $s$.
+\begin{itemize} \item[-] Individuals are of type $s$ (for \emph{survivor}) or of type $e$ (for \emph{extinct}). \item[-] The root of $\mt^s$ is of type $s$. \item[-] An individual of type $e$ produces only individuals of type $e$ according to the sub-critical offspring distribution $\tilde p$ defined by \reff{eq:tilde-p}. \item[-] An individual of type $s$ produces $S\geq 1$ individuals of type $s$ and $E$ of type $e$, with generating function $\E\left[r^S \ell^E\right]=G(r,\ell)$ given by \reff{eq:def-G}.
+Furthermore the order of the $S$ individuals of type $s$ and of the $E$ individuals of type $e$ is uniform among the $\binom{E+S}{S}$ possible configurations.
+Thus the probability for an individual $u$ of type $s$ to have $n$ children and whose children of type $s$ are $\{ui, \, i\in A\}$, with $A$ a non-empty subset $\{1, \ldots, n\}$ of cardinal $\sharp A$, is (with the convention $0^0=1$):